Skip to main content

 We know that when it comes to dinner prep, many of us have to consider what the kids will eat.
 But don’t forget to treat yourself!
 Missing your favorite oyster raw bar?
 Order a dozen from your local farmers and shuck at home!
 Craving some fancy French food?
 Try your hand at some homemade bouillabaisse!

-NOAA Fisheries and FishWatch arm you with the facts about what makes U.S. seafood sustainable—from the ocean or farm to your plate.
-Get up-to-date information on the status of harvested marine fish and farmed fish, and learn more about U.S. seafood.
+Want to learn more about seafood but don't know where to start?
+Our Sustainable Seafood Profiles arm you with the facts about what makes U.S. seafood sustainable—from the ocean or farm to your plate.
+Get up-to-date information on the status of harvested and farmed seafood, and learn more about sustainable fisheries management.